emschimmel/bottle/README.md

 #### Hard requirements
 - √ last page bug
 - show if the add is expired
-- also show the l1 and l2
+- also show the categories
 - update button on page
 - share a specific id